EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 ##### Claim.set(value,timestamp=None,annotation=None)
 Set the value of a claim.
 You can optionally also set the timestamp of the message.

+##### Claim.setAs(value,unit,timestamp=None,annotation=None)
+Set the value of a claim with a value of the given unit, if neccesary, converts to the tag's native unit before setting.
+You can optionally also set the timestamp of the message.

 ##### Claim.release()
 Release a claim.